Julio Pleguezuelo: Early career

 Pleguezuelo was born in Palma, Majorca, Balearic Islands.
 In 2004, he joined RCD Espanyol's youth setup, after starting out at CD Atlético Baleares.

 In 2010, Pleguezuelo moved to Atlético Madrid.
 The following year, however, he signed for FC Barcelona, being linked to Premier League sides Arsenal, Manchester City and Tottenham Hotspur during his spell at the latter.

 Arsenal

-In July 2013, shortly after turning 16, Pleguezuelo moved abroad and signed for Arsenal.
+In July 2013, shortly after turning 16, Pleguezuelo moved abroad and signed for the Arsenal.
 On 11 April of the following year, after becoming a key unit at the club's under-18 squad, he signed his first professional contract.

 Pleguezuelo established himself as the captain of the under-21 side during the 2015–16 campaign.
 He went on to lead Arsenal to victory in the 2016 U21 Premier League 2 play-off final which was won by 3 goals to 1 over Aston Villa.

 Pleguezuelo made his senior Arsenal debut against Blackpool in EFL Cup on 31 October 2018.